 CHINESE FLEXIBILITY CAN DEPEND ON NATIONALITY

-With WTO agreement China released its potential and filled streets with cars.
+WTO agreement released China's potential and filled its streets with cars.
 Transition from planned economy to market economy begun.
 End of 2008 still 1/3 of Chinese economy is state-owned (SOEs), rest is evenly divided by Chinese private companies and foreign investments.

 For foreigners, learning the Chinese way takes time, and often, burnt fingers.
 To succeed in mainland Chinese markets there are no short-cuts.
-Foreign influence, money and marketing, drives mainland Chinese lifestyle towards career and consumption.
-But business deals still require the best Guanxi for the win.
+Business deals require the best Guanxi for the win while foreign influence, money and marketing, drives mainland Chinese lifestyle towards career and consumption.

-I had a workshop with group of business Beijingers.
+I had a workshop with a group of business Beijingers.
 They had lived and studied abroad, moved back and were now in leading business positions here in Beijing.
-This is the Chinese view of Americans, Overseas Chinese, H.K. and Taiwan, Germans, French, British, Japanese, Russians, Indians, Africans, and Finns, very unscientific, of course, but based on their experiences.
+This is the Chinese view of Americans, Overseas Chinese, H.K. and Taiwan, Germans, French, British, Japanese, Russians, Indians, Africans, and Finns, very unscientific, of course, but based on their experiences, a useful indication.

 What Chinese think of Americans?